Urvi2Patel/JavaScriptDataStrcture/README.md

 # JavaScriptDataStrcture

-Hi, This Repo is created For Data structure Algo and Common Design Practices in Javascript.
+Hi, This Repo is created For Data structure, Algo and Common Design Practices in Javascript.